oscar10408/Traffic-Flow-Simulation/README.md

 - **Red in both directions**: We don't need to handle the case where both directions are red simultaneously, as the simulation assumes one direction is always green.
 - **Other blockages**: The intersection is never blocked by construction, emergency vehicles, etc.

-## Approach and Output

-This simulation MUST be implemented as an event-driven simulation.
-If the simulation is implemented in any other way, such as time-driven, it will not receive credit.
-You are required to follow the event-driven approach as described.